-The six online courses that compose the DPE are framed around a set of real-world clients and evaluation projects, linking the conceptual with the concrete.
+The six online courses that compose the DPPE are framed around a set of real-world clients and evaluation projects, linking the conceptual with the concrete.
 The courses introduce you to the theories and approaches of public sector evaluation as practiced in Canada and internationally.
 They provide you with a grounding in quantitative methods and benefit-cost analysis to describe and measure the outcomes of public sector investments and programs.
 They develop your ability using qualitative methods to gather evidence, formulate evaluation questions and create research designs.
 Finally—working in groups, and under the supervision of seasoned practitioner-instructors—they guide you in the practice of evaluation.
 Learning by doing, you will plan and design a study in consultation with a client, derive and validate findings, make and present your recommendations.

-A cohort of experienced and aspiring professionals from across Canada and abroad enter the DPE each year.
+A cohort of experienced and aspiring professionals from across Canada and abroad enter the DPPE each year.
 The cohort size is capped to ensure a diversity of backgrounds, but preserve individual attention.
 The structured online delivery format includes organized discussions, pre-recorded lectures and real-time sessions, with regularly paced readings and assignments.
 The courses are delivered by faculty from the School of Public Policy and Administration, as well as seasoned practitioners bringing particular expertise.

-Students enter the DPE in the Fall term.
+Students enter the DPPE in the Fall term.
 The six online single-semester courses are offered across four consecutive terms of study, including Summer—a pace that enables students to complete the program in 16 months while remaining employed.

 Upon completion, students may apply the six diploma courses toward the Master of Public Policy and Administration, thereby reducing its length.